A Guide to Belt Drive Bicycles – The Advantages and Disadvantages

 Improvements in manufacturing processes and wider adoption of belt drives mean prices are becoming more accessible for the average cyclist.

 With that in mind, in this article, we will discuss each of the advantages and disadvantages of belt drives.
 Using this knowledge you will then be able to make an educated choice when you are in the market for your next bike.
-If you’re interested, you can check out our article on the best belt-drive bikes of 2021.
+If you’re interested, you can check out our article on the Best Belt-drive Bikes of 2022.

 But first, let’s get an understanding of what belt drives are and how they work in comparison to chain drives.

-What is a belt-drive bike and how do they work?
+What is a belt-drive bike and how does it work?

 A belt drive bike uses a continuous toothed belt made from resilient synthetic materials such as nylon and carbon fiber.
 The belt drives two plates in a straight line with one front chainring and one rear cog.
 These plates are usually made from metal alloys like stainless steel that add to the system’s durability.